 - Oxblood burgundy cordovan leather cap-toe derby oxfords (for English speakers, that means “reddish-brown leather shoes with laces”)

 - Tortoiseshell-framed sunglasses with green bottle lenses, preferably a pair of Tart Arnels

 - Vintage-looking wristwatch with a white square face, gold case, and black leather strap, possibly a Rolex Dauphin

 You can buy all of these things but just keep in mind that Cary Grant will still look better than you.

 Buy the movie.

 Now you listen to me, I’m an advertising man, not a red herring.
 I’ve got a job, a secretary, a mother, two ex-wives, and several bartenders that depend upon me, and I don’t intend to disappoint them all by getting myself slightly killed.

-- http://clothesonfilm.com/cary-grant-grey-kilgour-suit-in-north-by-northwest-1959/844/ – An excellent analysis of the suit.
+- Clothes on Film – An excellent analysis of the suit.
 The website has many great articles about similar suits.

-- http://thesuitsofjamesbond.com/?p=864 – The definitive resource for photos and information about suits from Bond films or similar films.
-As Grant was an early choice for the Bond role and North by Northwest is an espionage film in the same vein as early Bond, blogger Matt Speiser did an excellent job analyzing Grant’s suit from this film.
+- The Suits of James Bond – The definitive resource for photos and information about suits from Bond films or similar films.
+As Grant was an early choice for the Bond role and North by Northwest is an espionage film in the same vein as early Bond, blogger Matt Spaiser did an excellent job analyzing Grant’s suit from this film.